-from the sock-it-to-me dept
+from the what-about-mocking-the-whole-thing? dept

 Indeed, that's pretty clearly the point.
 The Turkish government, and Erdogan in particular, don't want freedom of expression.
 Almost all of this stems from people posting jokes or mocking content about the government -- and Erdogan in particular.
 Erdogan seems to have incredibly thin skin for a ruler of a major country.
 But even with all of that as background, the latest story out of Turkey is super weird.
 A Turkish physician, Bilgin Ciftci, is in court for potentially insulting Erdogan via social media for sharing this image on social media: